NationalMuseumofDenmark/collections-online/README.md

 ## Contribute

-Please fork the repository into your own github account, and create a pull request whenever you are done with your changes.
-Ideally, you should rebase your branch before creating the pull request, in case of upstream changes.
+Please fork the repository into your own github account and create a pull request whenever you are done with your changes.
+Ideally, you should rebase your branch before creating the pull request in case of upstream changes.